viperML/neohome/content/blog/flake-utils/index.md

 ## Conclusion

 If you made it this far, congratulations.
-Now feel free to keep using flake-parts, but now knowing how things can go wrong.
-But on a personal note, what I would recommend, depending on the type of flake you are developing, is the following:
+Now feel free to keep using flake-utils, but now knowing how things can go wrong.
+On a personal note, what I would recommend using flake-parts or not using any framework, depending on the kind of flake you are writing.

 #### A) A flake just for yourself

-Keep in mind the shortcomings of flake-parts and my `forAllSystems` solutions.
-But if you want to handle flake outputs more cleanly, allow me to introduce you to [`flake-parts`](https://flake.parts).
+Keep in mind the shortcomings of flake-utils and my `forAllSystems` solutions.
+But if you want to handle flake outputs more cleanly, allow me to introduce you to [flake-parts](https://github.com/hercules-ci/flake-parts).
 It uses the NixOS module system (which is awesome), to express the flake outputs as configuration.
 And it actually type-checks if what you want to output makes sense, removing the two problems from flake-parts all-together.
 If you want to start a new flake now, I'd greatly recommend it.
-An example with flake parts:
+So a quick example could be:

 ```nix
 {